Fendirain/Fendirain/README.md

 Mob(s):

 Fendinain - Collects Sapings on the ground & plants them.
 You could help them along and give them some as well (Right click with saplings in hand, It will take as much as it can).
+Fenderium - Cuts down trees.
+Currently doesn't do anything with the logs.

 Ore(s):